zestia/ember-twitter-entities/README.md

 ### `@entities`

 Required.
-An object of entities that includes information about where each entities appears within the `@text`.
+An object of entities that includes information about where each entity appears within the `@text`.

 ### `@Url`